Associate Professor Victoria Gibbon

-Dr. Victoria Gibbon joined the Division of Clinical Anatomy and Biological Anthropology as a Senior Lecturer in Biological Anthropology in 2016.
-She earned her PhD in 2008 from the University of the Witwatersrand, South Africa.
-Her dissertation was based on the development of novel molecular sex determination methods optimal for human forensic and archaeological skeletal remains.
-After the completion of her PhD she conducted research as a postdoctoral fellow, initially at the University of the Witwatersrand followed by a position at Purdue University.
-Before returning to South Africa in her new position at UCT, she held a permanent academic position at the University of New Brunswick in Biological and Forensic Anthropology.
+Associate Professor Victoria Gibbon joined the Division of Clinical Anatomy and Biological Anthropology in 2016.
+I earned my PhD in 2008 from the University of the Witwatersrand, South Africa.
+My dissertation was based on the development of novel molecular sex determination methods optimal for human forensic and archaeological skeletal remains.
+After the completion of my PhD I conducted research as a postdoctoral fellow, initially at the University of the Witwatersrand followed by a position at Purdue University.
+Before returning to South Africa in this position at UCT, I held a permanent academic position at the University of New Brunswick in Biological and Forensic Anthropology.

 My Research Team 2019

 Gibbon VE, Davies B. 2020.
 Holocene Khoesan health: a biocultural analysis of cranial pathology and trauma.
 International Journal of Osteoarchaeology 1-10. https://doi.org/10.1002/oa.2854

 Finaughty D, Spies M, Pead J, Gibbon VE.
 2020.
 Automation: A golden ticket for taphonomic research?
 Forensic Science International. https://doi.org/10.1016/j.forsciint.2020.110276

 Spies MJ, Finaughty DA, Friedling LJ, Gibbon VE.
 2020.
 The effect of clothing on decomposition and vertebrate scavengers in cooler months of the temperate southwestern Cape, South Africa.
 Forensic Science International 309:110197. https://doi.org/10.1016/j.forsciint.2020.110197